 Silwood Park pond mesocosm

-The impacts of climate change on natural ecosystems remain poorly understood as complex interactions between biological systems add emergent properties that can only be understood using an interdisciplinary and holistic approach.
-Two sets of artificial ponds (mesocosms) at Silwood Park are helping to assess the impacts of warming and drought in freshwater systems by studying multiple levels of biological organisation, from genes to food webs and whole ecosystems.
+The full impact of rapid environmental changes on natural ecosystems remain poorly understood as complex interactions between biological systems add emergent properties that can only be understood using an interdisciplinary and holistic approach.
+Artificial ponds (mesocosms) at Silwood Park are helping to assess the impacts of warming, drought and chemical pollution in freshwater systems by studying multiple levels of biological organisation, from genes to food webs and whole ecosystems.

 We are studying the impacts of warming and extreme temperature events using an array of 96 pond mesocosms.
-From spring 2018 we will start a long-term warming experiment with treatments that match climate projections, including constant warming at 2 or 4oC above ambient temperature and events of periodic extreme warming that mimic heat waves.
-This experiment is part of a NERC-funded project that integrates information generated from a global collection of naturally warmed freshwater habitats across a circumpolar ring of geothermal activity, hundreds of large-scale artificial streams and ponds (mesocosms) in the field, and thousands of robotically-assembled microbial communities in the laboratory (microcosms).
+On September 2018 we started a long-term warming experiment with treatments that match climate projections, including constant warming from 1 to 8oC above ambient temperature and events of periodic extreme warming that mimic heat waves.
+In 2019 chemical stressors will be also applied to a set of ponds.
+The Silwood Park pond mesocosms are part of the Ring of Fire project that integrates information generated from a global collection of naturally warmed freshwater habitats across a circumpolar ring of geothermal activity, hundreds of large-scale artificial streams and ponds (mesocosms) in the field, and thousands of robotically-assembled microbial communities in the laboratory (microcosms).

-With a new set of 32 pond mesocosms we aim to help understanding the effects or warming and drought in freshwater systems.
-Starting in summer 2018, ponds will be warmed 4oC above ambient temperature and receive drought or flooding treatments.
+With a set of 32 pond mesocosms we aim to help understanding the effects or drought in freshwater systems.
 This experiment replicates the design used in a network of six mesocosm facilities located along a thermal gradient in the Iberian Peninsula (freshwater systems).

 Mesocosms video playlist

 GCEE Research Focus - Dr. Guy Woodward

 Professor Guy Woodward talk about the mesocosms and his research program